FernandoSVasconcelos/teste-kabum/README.md

 # KaBuM!
 Back-end Challenge

  A REST API designed to retrieve the available shipping options according to the input sent inside the request body.
-Built using [Python 3.10](https://www.python.org/downloads/) with [Flask Micro Framework](https://flask.palletsprojects.com/en/2.2.x/) using an Object Oriented approach and unit tests implemented using [JUnit 5.4.2](https://junit.org/junit5/).
+Built using [Python 3.10](https://www.python.org/downloads/) with [Flask Micro Framework](https://flask.palletsprojects.com/en/2.2.x/).

 ## Getting Started

 ### Follow the instructions to get a copy of the project up and running using [Visual Studio Code IDE](https://code.visualstudio.com/).

 - Clone or download the repo.
+- Open the terminal/cmd and type pip install -r requirements.txt.
 - Open the project in Visual Studio Code IDE.
 - Go to teste-kabum/src/.
 - Then run main_api.py.